 Although a tenant representation broker’s primary job is assisting with leases, they also occasionally become involved with sales or purchases of property.
 If you are attempting to buy or sell a property, or even trying to decide between leasing and buying, a tenant rep can be a great resource.

-Whether you are searching for an investment property or have decided that purchasing makes more sense than leasing, a tenant rep will be able to walk you through the process.
+Whether you are searching for a commercial real estate investment property or have decided that purchasing makes more sense than leasing, a tenant rep will be able to walk you through the process.

 Just as a tenant rep knows about market rental rates and which space are available to lease, they will also likely know of comparable sales in the market and which properties may be available for purchase.
 This type of information can be difficult to find, especially in Texas, where sale prices do not have to be disclosed, so having an experienced tenant rep handling the research can save you a significant amount of time.